-Category of income Description Taxation method Interest income Income from interest on bonds and savings accounts Separate withholding taxation at source Dividend income Income from dividends, etc. by corporations Comprehensive taxation (filing of return not required), Separate self-assessment taxation R eal property income Income from loans of real estate, ships, aircraft, etc. Comprehensive taxation Business income Income arising from business, such as agricultural business, fishing business, manufacturing business, wholesale business, retail business, or service business Comprehensive taxation Е income Income from salaries, bonuses, etc. Comprehensive taxation F Retirement income Income from retirement and other benefits Separate taxation Timber income Income from the transfer of mountains and/or forests Separate taxation С apital gains income Income arising from the transfer of assets Comprehensive taxation (Note) · · continuous act carried out for the purpose of profit, and which does not have a nature of compensation for any service such as labor or transfer of assets
+Category of income Describion Interest income Income from interest on bonds and savings accounts Separate withholding taxation at source Dividend income income from dividends, etc. by corporations Real property income Income from loans of real estate, ships, aircraft, etc. Comprehensive taxation Business income Income arising from business, such as agricultural business, fishing business, manufacturing business, wholesale business, retail business, or service business Comprehensive taxation Employment income Income from salaries, bonuses, etc. Comprehensive taxation Retirement income Income from retirement and other benefits Separate taxation Timber income Income from the transfer of mountains and/or forests Separate taxation Capital gains income Income arising from the transfer of assets Comprehensive taxation (Note) Occasional income Income arising occasionally which is not income arising from a continuous act carried out for the purpose of profit, and which does not have a nature of compensation for any service such as labor or transfer of assets Comprehensive taxation Miscellaneous income Income from public pensions and other sources Income that does not fall into any of the above categories Comprehensive taxation (Note)